cal-yen/fpp3/readme.md

-Textbook read along with Python code instead of R code.
+Textbook read along of [fpp3](https://otexts.com/fpp3/) with Python code instead of R code.

 Packages used:
 - statsmodel